 Working from home comes with distractions.
 Multi-tasking between household chores, catering to family, kids, and pets, and so on, is inevitable.
 Being solely focussed on professional tasks becomes harder as days go by.
 Also, the lack of face-to-face interactions with peers and managers makes it harder to receive outside motivation and can result in losing crucial momentum and focus on the job.
 So, motivating employees can help to boost their confidence, think positively, and set clear goals.

 Anxiety around the COVID19 outbreak is growing day by day.
 A lot of conspiracy theories and fake news around the coronavirus, treatment, and cures are doing the rounds on social media and other online channels.
 It is important for companies to collate credible information and communicate it effectively to employees on a periodic basis to prevent any panic and unnecessary distraction.

 Being cooped up within four walls poses challenges of a more personal kind.
-In these cases, mental health becomes a priority.
+In these cases, mental health & wellbeing becomes a priority.
 Unless one is accustomed to being alone, loneliness can creep in and wreak havoc on one’s psyche.
 With the quarantine extending to millions across the globe, loneliness will reach epidemic proportions almost as much as the virus itself.

 Moreover, the uncertainty surrounding this crisis makes employees question their future.
 When will the crisis end?
 How will it impact their family and finances?
 Is their job safe?
 These are few doubts running in employees’ minds during these testing times.
 In these cases, the onus of helping employees maintain mental balance is on the company and is the key to keeping the productivity graph on a steady trajectory until the situation subsides.